manatools/dnfdaemon/docs/client-python.rst

 You have not called the Lock method to grep the Lock

-.. class:: YumTransactionError(YumDaemonError)
+.. class:: TransactionError(DaemonError)

-Error in the yum transaction.
+Error in the dnf transaction.